 FROM THE EDITOR

-Inanimate objects are its.
-All animals, including horses, are living, breathing, feeling, sentient beings and should be referred to as such.
+Inanimate objects are “its”.
+All animals, including horses, are living, breathing, feeling, sentient beings and should be addressed as such.

-Let us be mindful to always use proper language when referring to horses, and all animals, using he, she, his, her, who and so on.
+Let us therefore be mindful to always use proper language when referring to horses, and all animals, using he, she, his, her, they, them, who and so on.

 What difference does it make?
 A lot.
-Language shapes perception which in turn signals how someone or some thing should be treated.
+Language shapes perception which in turn sends a signal concerning how the being discussed should be treated.

 Interestingly, when researching horse issues in newspapers and magazines of the 50’s, 60’s and 70’s, I noticed that horses were always referred to as he, she or who.
-When and why did this desensitizing reference to horses as its start?
+When and why did this desensitizing reference to horses as “its” begin?
+It is not clear.

-It unclear when it began, but what is clear is that is time we give horses, and all animals for the matter, the respect they deserve as living, breathing, feeling, sentient beings by giving them their proper reference.
+What is clear is that is time we give horses — and all animals for the matter — the respect they deserve as living, breathing, feeling, sentient beings by giving them their proper and respectful designation.

-So remember.
-Watch your language!
-Horses are not its.
+So watch your language!
+Horses are not “its”.